 So imagine it wasn’t marketing we were talking about but music.

 The types of people who hark back to these classic marketing techniques are the equivalent of music fans will tell you that today’s music just isn’t up to the level of the past classics.
 The Beatles or the Stones.
 Thanks you Boomers.
 Or U2, the Stone Roses or Nirvana for the Gen X-ers out there.
+Or even out own favourite stay at home playlist of the moment from the 1980s.

 But if you only listen to those classic bands, then pretty soon your music playlist never evolves and adapts.
 It becomes stale.
-Predictable.
-Safe.

 You miss out on that funky new tune that could be your new favourite.
 That new singer, that new guitar riff, that new drum solo or dance beat.